This was the problem with a walk down memory lane. It was almost always foggy, and one was likely to trip and fall.

 Chaotic life & oases in Hanoi

 In Hanoi, I found a few spots in the Old Quarter or just outside of it that I could return to for a moment of peace.
 The narrow, crowded streets that could give one a heart attack while attempting to cross made each day an adventure when all I wanted to do was find dinner or grab a beer.
-And after moving a snail’s pace through the streets, dodging motorbikes and hawkers, I could find myself at a destination that provided breathing room, where I could tune out the noise and watch the lights of the city appear as the sun set behind the hazy sky.
+And after moving at a snail’s pace through the streets, dodging motorbikes and hawkers, I could find myself at a destination that provided breathing room, where I could tune out the noise and watch the lights of the city appear as the sun set behind the hazy sky.

 Sometimes it was just a matter of reaching Highlands Coffee–a local coffee chain that had clean banh mi for lunch–to grab a meal and take in the view from three floors above Hoan Kiem Lake.
 It was the only view of the lake that was undisturbed by hawkers or students who approached requesting photos and English conversation.